Vauxhall Combo Life MPV review

 The Vauxhall Combo Life betrays its commercial roots by lacking some of the driver-assistance features that many have come to expect in today's family cars.
 Autonomous emergency braking is standard, though, as is lane-keeping assistance.

-Optional driver aids extend to an All-Weather pack that includes PSA's Intelligrip system to increase off-road traction in conjunction with all-weather tyres, and a parking package that includes blind-spot monitoring, power-folding mirrors and a rear-view camera.
-The Combo Life has been crash-tested by Euro NCAP and awarded four stars our of five.
-It's 91% score for adult occupant protection impressed, along with 81% for child occupants.
+Optional driver aids extend to an All-Weather pack that includes an Intelligrip system to increase off-road traction in conjunction with all-weather tyres, and a parking package that includes blind-spot monitoring, power-folding mirrors and a rear-view camera.
+The Combo Life has been crash-tested by Euro NCAP and awarded four stars out of five.
+Its 91% score for adult occupant protection impressed, along with 81% for child occupants.
 A tall bonnet, stiff windscreen pillars and an autonomous emergency braking system unable to detect cyclists held it back in the vulnerable road users category.

 Nor have any of the three yet been included in our annual Driver Power owner satisfaction survey.
-However, every mechanical aspect of the Combo's design has been well proven and PSA has a reputation for producing hard-worked commercial vehicles that owners can rely on.
+However, every mechanical aspect of the Combo's design has been well proven and the Stellantis group has a reputation for producing hard-worked commercial vehicles that owners can rely on.
 It's possible, though, that Vauxhall owners might have differing experiences of dealers compared to Peugeot and Citroen drivers.